 Lots of wrapping paper contains plastic.
 Opt for the understated elegance of brown parcel paper tied up with string – adding natural decorations like spruce or homemade cookies.

 Alternatively, try a scarf.
 No really.
 Someone somewhere came up with the ingenious idea of using a scarf to wrap a present – and the results are pretty amazing.

 17. DIY cards

 An unbelievable 1.5 billion Christmas cards are thrown away by UK households each year, according to Imperial College researchers.

 E-cards (sent online) are an increasingly popular alternative.
 They cut your carbon footprint, save trees and save money.

 Alternatively, pick up some supplies when you're next in the forest and try your hand at making leaf-pressed cards.

 Or even making a natural Christmas wreath from carefully foraged materials?
 It’s a great excuse to have fun, and keep kids busy, if there's any around.
 You can also try getting creative with dried fruit peel, pine cones, Christmas tree offcuts and the like.

 Here are some fun and mostly free things to do during the festive break, with minimal cost to the environment.

-19. Festival winter walks and events
+19. Festival winter walks

 20. Share transport